-- Iteratively solve for the image brightness constancy equation. - Solve a system of partial differential equations (sometimes iteratively). - Use 2nd or higher order derivatives of image brightness, E. - Use a least squares method.

-We will focus on the Least Squares Method.
-It tends to be more stable (Iterative methods may converge to the wrong solution and are sensitive to discontinuities; Higher order derivatives are noisy due to the approximations used in computing them).
+- Iteratively solve for the image brightness constancy equation. - Solve a system of partial differential equations (sometimes iteratively). - Use 2nd or higher order derivatives of image brightness, E. - Use a least squares method. - Variational approaches - We will focus on the Least Squares Method.
+It tends to be more stable (Iterative methods may converge to the wrong solution and are sensitive to discontinuities; Higher order derivatives are noisy due to the approximations used in computing them; Variational methods are too complex to briefly cover).